jsulz/jsulz/content/posts/2023-12-12-a-tour-through-netflify.md

 Next, Google Search Console had identified a few URLs that were no longer indexed, likely a result of changing permalink structure as I migrated content (even though I took care to not futz with too much).
 Fortunately, [Netlify provides a simple way to manage redirects](https://docs.netlify.com/routing/redirects/) through a `_redirects` file that you can add to the top-level directory in your site.
 After going through Google Search Console and finding URLs that were broken, I added the `_redirects` file with the proper rules and deployed.
 Here, I ran into a bit of a problem as Netlify expects the `_redirects` file to be in your [`publish` directory](https://docs.netlify.com/configure-builds/overview/#definitions), which for me is a directory that is in my `.gitignore` as I don't want to version it.
 So instead, I added the [redirect rules to the `netlify.toml` file](https://docs.netlify.com/routing/redirects/#syntax-for-the-netlify-configuration-file) and I was on my way.

-The boring and mundane work out of the way, I shifted gears to adding Netlify's Lighthouse integration that generates a Lighthouse report after every build.
+The boring and mundane work out of the way, I shifted gears to adding [Netlify's Lighthouse integration that generates a Lighthouse report after every build](https://www.netlify.com/integrations/lighthouse/).
+My current scores are pretty low given that I'm running a static site, so I have some optimizations ahead of me!

+Overall, gotta say that Netlify really impressed me in this round.
+Everything that I wanted to do, I could do with ease.
+Great product experience.